Blood-dm/meteor-infinite-scroll/README.md

                                         // is destroyed. (works great with ground:db)
     collection: 'Comments',             // The name of the collection to use for counting results
     publication: 'CommentsInfinite',    // The name of the publication to subscribe.
-    countName: 'CommentsInfiniteCount'  // (optional) The name of your Count pub, will use <publication>Count as default value
+    countName: 'CommentsInfiniteCount',  // (optional) The name of your Count pub, will use <publication>Count as default value

+    //API OPTIONS expects a json response!

+    //The url to connect to
+    url: null,
+    // the form key in the query string from the url (default from)
+    fromQueryKey: "from",
+    // the till key in the query string from the url (default till)
+    tillQueryKey: "till",
+    //The data path from your JSON response where you can get the data array.
+    //You can use . and [index] notation if you need deeper access to the object
+    resultDataKey: "data",
+    //A reactive array that keeps the data (also offline supported)
+    reactiveArray: new ReactiveVar([])
   });
 };
 ```

+If you don't use an external API:

 Create a publication on the server:
 Note that you need to add the Counts pub!